clemenssielaff/notf/pynotf/pynotf/logic.md

 * When you add another qualifier (like "Value"), you end up with "ObservableValue" and "ValueObserver".
 Or "ValuedObservable" and "ValueObserver" if you want to keep the "Value" part up front.
 Both solutions are inferior to "ValueEmitter" and "ValueReceiver", two words that look distinct from each other and do not require grammatical artistry to make sense.
 * Lastly, with "Observable" and "Observer", there is only one verb you can use to describe what they are doing: "to observe" / "to being observed" (because what else can they do?).
 This leads to incomprehensible sentences like: "All Observables contain weak references to each Observer that observes them, each Observer can observe multiple Observables while each Observables can be observed by multiple Observers".
 The same sentence using the terms Emitter and Receiver: "All Emitters contain weak references to each Receiver they emit to, each Receiver can connect to multiple Emitters while each Emitter can emit to multiple Receivers".
 It's not great prose either way, but at least the second version doesn't make me want to change my profession.

+### Emitter completion

+Note that it is possible in a completely valid Circuit to call a completed Emitter, which means that in general this is not an error.
+Example:
+        +-- B --+
+        |       v
+    A --+       D
+        |       ^
+        +-- C --+
+Let A emits first to B and then C, and both B and C to D. It is possible that C causes D to complete.
+If A then emits to C and C emits to D (which is still connected as the Event has not finished yet), then D is indeed called upon even though it has already completed.
+Note that it is not possible to check beforehand if the Emitter is completed, as Emitters emit to Receivers (Operators are Receivers as well) and Receivers cannot be completed.

 ### Operators

 An Operator is Receiver/Emitter that, generally speaking, maps an input value to an output value of the same or a different type (see https://en.wikipedia.org/wiki/Operator_(mathematics)).